Germany: Merkel's chosen successor Kramp-Karrenbauer will not run for chancellor | DW | 10.02.2020

 The party leader of German Chancellor Angela Merkel's CDU Annegret Kramp-Karrenbauer will not run for chancellor in next year's elections, a party source said in Berlin on Monday.

-Kramp-Karrenbauer surprised party leadership on Monday by announcing that she will not run for chancellor and that she was stepping down from her position as the head of the party.
+Kramp-Karrenbauer surprised party leadership on Monday by announcing that she will not run for chancellor and that she would also step down from her position as the head of the party.
+The jobs should be done by the same person, she is reported to have said.

+She will organize the process of finding a new candidate by summertime and then step down from her leadership role, the party source said, adding that Merkel wants Kramp-Karrenbauer to remain Germany's defense minister.

 The 57-year-old had been handpicked by Merkel to run as her successor in elections to be held in 2021 after being elected head of the CDU in 2018.